 Other primary objectives include:

-- Supervision and regulation of insurance companies
+- Supervision and regulation of insurance companies in Pakistan.

 - Supervision and regulation of non-banking finances and private pensions